PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Null Statement
   The {term}`Empty statement`: valid in C++ and can be used in certain scenarios where a statement is syntactically required but no action is needed.

+Object
+  - A contiguous region of memory holding a value of some type.
+Objects can be allocated in {term}`static memory`, on the {term}`stack`, on the {term}`free store`.
+  - A named or unnamed variable of some type; an object of a type with a constructor is not considered an object before the constructor has completed and is no longer considered an object once a destructor has started executing for it.
+  - An instance of a class containing data (variable and constants) and methods (functions).

 Objects
   - A contiguous region of memory holding a value of some type.
 Objects can be allocated in {term}`static memory`, on the {term}`stack`, on the {term}`free store`.